justknife/polipup/README.md

 It works both with keys from the console and at startup.
 Multi-platform application.
 The application is under development and is aimed at:
-1) quickly find devices by poppy addresses
+1) quickly find devices by mac-addresses
 2) network mapping
 3) convenient and quick configuration of equipment interfaces
 4) ease of use